trstlabs/networks/README.md

 ## Overview

 This repository provides essential resources for node operators and validators participating in the `Intento` network.
 It includes configuration files, scripts, and guidelines to help streamline the setup process.
-It is based and inspired from the Elys Network networks repo and others.

 ## Installation